 - Board of Directors: The EFC Board of Directors is comprised entirely of EFC Voting Members.
 The Board holds regular meetings via conference call and in-person, open board meetings per year in conjunction with certain EFC conferences and events.
 The Board also creates, on an as-needed basis, specialized Committees of the Board to address specific issues in more detail.

 - CEO Committee: The CEO Committee is comprised of EFC Voting Member CEOs and/or their designee.
-The Committee meets at least monthly via conference call to discuss federal and industry developments and EFC initiatives.
+The Committee meets at least monthly via conference call or virtual meeting to discuss federal and industry developments and EFC initiatives.
 The Committee also holds in-person meetings in conjunction with the EFC Annual Membership Meeting and EFC2.

-- College Success Committee: The College Success Committee is comprised of EFC Members who offer college access and student success programs.
+- College Success Committee: The College Success Committee is comprised of EFC Voting and Affiliate Members who offer college access and student success programs.
 Committee Members develop goals, discuss ideas and strategies, and share best practices related to program development and local and national advocacy efforts around student success and financial literacy initiatives.

-- Conference Planning Committees: These Committees, convened annually in advance of the EFC Annual Membership Meeting and EFC2, are charged with assisting EFC in developing program content, identifying session topics, and selecting and inviting speakers.
+- Conference Planning Committees: These Committees, comprised of EFC Voting and Affiliate Members, are convened annually in advance of the EFC Annual Membership Meeting and the EFC Education Finance Conference.
+Participation gives EFC Members an opportunity to weigh in on the direction of these conferences by developing meeting program content, identifying session topics, and selecting and inviting speakers.